GitJernej/Breakout-clone/README.md

 ###Upcomming changes
 * animation for destroyed bricks
+* when game has ended, the ball gradualy slows down
 * pause opens a window with options to either return to menu or resume the game
 * better win/lose events